onatbas/headless-chrome/README.md

 In this example, I chose

-1. /app -> to keep the source files in.
+1. **/app** -> to keep the source files in.
-2. /output -> to transfer the output files to.
+2. **/output** -> to transfer the output files to.

 Using ADD command, add your source files into the image.
 Using WORKDIR, specify your output folder so any generated source will be added under it.
 Run your tests using the absolute paths, or ideally using another script to run all your scripts.
 Remember that headless chrome setup should be added to your source folder, for more information, see test.robot.

+To build the test suite image, use this command

+	docker build . -t bar

+To run your tests and get the output folder, you'll need to run the container in a specific way.
+On unix-like systems:

+	docker run -tiv ~/path/to/output/:/output bar

+On windows, I recommend using cmd instead of bash.

+	docker run -tiv C:\path\to\output:/output bar
+Or with bash

+	winpty docker run -tiv C:\path\to\output:/output bar